riperiperi/FreeSO/README.md

 * [Translation](https://github.com/Afr0Games/the-sims-online-translation)
 * [Forums](http://forum.afr0games.com)

 Looking for something to do?
-Check to see what's [up for grabs](https://github.com/Afr0Games/Project-Dollhouse/labels/up%20for%20grabs).
+Check to see issues tagged as [good for new contributors](https://github.com/Afr0Games/Project-Dollhouse/labels/good%20for%20new%20contributors) to get started.

 # License
 > This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.